heiswayi/heiswayi.nrird.com/about.md

     caption="My Desktop screen using Linux Lite 4.6"
 %}

 The primary domain for this website (`nrird.com`) is registered using [hover](https://www.hover.com/) and it is being managed via [Cloudflare](https://www.cloudflare.com/) DNS.
-This website does not implement any user tracking code and it's ads-free.
+This website does not implement any user tracking code and it's ad-free.

 ### Disclaimer